oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 Note that it is not enough to simply use `subs` then truncate the power series to
 $q^{9001}$ since this would be equivalent to using an absolute cap, whereas we really want a relative precision cap.

+It also doesn't seem to be correct to simply use powers of $q + O(q^9002)$ everywhere.
+Somehow the results end up not agreeing with Magma and Oscar.

 In any case, I consider solutions of this kind to be essentially equivalent to writing your own power series module.

 Actual arithmetic on power series in Sage seems to be performant, assuming you can finally get the precisions correct.
 But composing q-series in the way that we do with